JohnReeves/lolcode/index.md

 # 1. INTRODUCTION

-We're going to be using a website called www.repl.it to have fun with lolcode.
+## We're going to be using a website called www.repl.it to have fun with lolcode.

-* Open repl.it (ctrl-left click or right click and open in a new tab) [repl.it/languages/LOLCODE](http://repl.it/languages/LOLCODE)
+* Open repl.it open in a new tab) [repl.it/languages/LOLCODE](http://repl.it/languages/LOLCODE)

-Don't forget the buttons in the top bar regularly:
+Press the buttons in the top bar regularly:

 * Run - when you want to test your code